casseyhu/RecipeBook/README.md

 </p>

 ### Converter Tab
-Users select a recipe from the dropdown to convert (or prefilled if the user clicked convert on a recipe) to populate the screen with the recipe details.
-Serving conversion text field contains a placeholder for the current serving size.
+Users select a recipe from the dropdown to convert (or pre-filled if the user clicked convert on a recipe) to populate the screen with the recipe details.
+Serving conversion text field contains a placeholder displaying the current serving size.
 Users can edit the serving size and click the scale button to convert the recipe ingredients temporarily.
-The main recipe will not be updated in the database.
+Converting a recipe will not update the current recipe in the database.

 <p align="center" hspace="20">
 <img src="images/empty_convert.png" height=500 hspace="20">   <img src="images/choose_convert.png" height=500 hspace="20">   <img src="images/converted_recipe.png" height=500 hspace="20">
 </p>

 ### Settings Tab
 Gives users the option to sort the recipe list by name, serving size, and prep time.
+Users can also use the toggle to enable or disable ascending sort.

 <p align="center">
 <img src="images/empty_setting.png" height=500 hspace="20">   <img src="images/choose_setting.png" height=500 hspace="20">
 </p>

 ### New Recipe Screen
-Compact UI for users to enter the name, type of, serving size, prep time, and ingredients of a new recipe.
+Compact UI for users to enter the name, recipe type, serving size, prep time, and ingredients of a new recipe.
 Users are required to fill all required fields for a new recipe.
-Pressing save persists the recipe into the Core Data of the app and brings the user back to the recipe tab screen where the new recipe can be found.
+Pressing save persists the recipe into the Core Data of the app and brings the user back to the Recipes tab where the new recipe can be found.

 <p align="center">
 <img src="images/empty_add.png" height=500 hspace="20">   <img src="images/choose_add.png" height=500 hspace="20">   <img src="images/adding.png" height=500 hspace="20">
 </p>

 ### Recipe View Screen
 Displays all the information about a recipe including the ingredients list.
-Users can also edit the current recipe which will direct them to the add/edit screen.
-Users can also convert the recipe on a larger/smaller scale which will direct them to the converter tab.
+Users can edit the current recipe by tapping the edit button which will direct them to the add/edit screen with pre filled information.
+Users also have the option to convert the current recipe on a larger/smaller scale by tapping the convert button which will redirect them to the converter screen.
+The converter screen will display the recipe and its current serving size.

 <p align="center">
 <img src="images/recipe_view.png" height=500 hspace="20">   <img src="images/recipe_edit.png" height=500 hspace="20">   <img src="images/recipe_convert.png" height=500 hspace="20">
 </p>

 ### Future Prospects
+To take things further, we are planning on implementing an external database and provide features like searching for other users of the app by their username and follow them and their own posted recipes.
+This can also be accomplished with some special functionality of locating users based on their location, say zip code, and allow them a choice of making their own cookbooks publicly available.